 - Participate in all laboratory experiences, which includes serving as patient-demonstrator, for fellow students and instructors.

 Admission into the Doctor of Physical Therapy Program

-The Department of Physical Therapy offers multiple pathways for admission into the DPT program.
-Admission is competitive and limited.
+The Department of Physical Therapy offers multiple pathways for admission into the D.P.T. program.
+Admission is competitive and limited to 40 qualified applicants each year.
 Students can enter the program in the following ways, listed in priority order.

 A select group of incoming freshmen who indicate an interest in the Doctor of Physical Therapy program on their applications for admission will be offered “guaranteed admission” as they enter The University of Scranton.
 Guaranteed admission is based on the overall strength of the student’s application.
-Students who receive guaranteed admission must complete all prerequisite courses with a grade of C or better (C- is not an acceptable grade), carry an overall GPA of 3.20 or higher a 3.00 science** GPA and complete the required clinical observations as outlined by the Physical Therapy Department.
+Students who receive guaranteed admission must complete all prerequisite courses with a grade of C or better, carry an overall GPA of 3.20 or higher a 3.00 science* GPA and complete the required clinical observations as outlined by the Physical Therapy Department.
 They will be expected to confirm their intention annually and should apply to the College of Graduate and Continuing Education in the fall semester of their senior year by completing a College of Graduate and Continuing Education application.
-Final acceptance into the DPT program requires approval of the CGCE Dean.
+Final acceptance into the D.P.T. program requires approval of the CGCE Dean.
 Regardless of the student’s undergraduate academic performance, unprofessional behavior may be grounds for cancellation of guaranteed admission.

 Students Who Completed a Baccalaureate Degree at Another Institution

-Students who did not complete the baccalaureate degree at The University of Scranton may seek regular admission into the DPT program by completing and submitting a College of Graduate and Continuing Education application and submitting an application to PTCAS.
-These students will be held to the same standards as those in the previous category and will be limited by the available space in the program for a particular year.
+Students who did not complete the baccalaureate degree at The University of Scranton may seek regular admission into the D.P.T. program by completing and submitting a College of Graduate and Continuing Education application.
+These students will be held to the same standards as those in the previous two categories and will again be limited by the available space in the program for a particular year.